Adiamante

 Adiamante is a 1996 science fiction novel written by L. E. Modesitt, Jr. It is outside the span of his series work but maintains several of his main themes, including justification of pre-emptive force, nanotechnology, a nearly destroyed but rebuilt Earth, misuse of technology leading to man's downfall, internalized information networks, and shortening or slurring of the names of present-day cities, countries and ethnic groups, along with historical events.
-For example, a major past conflict in the story was the "SoshWar", a corrupted form of Socialist War.

 Plot summary

 After gaining amazing power over genetics and technology, three sects of humanity have developed and split after a civil war on earth forced them apart.
 Now, far into the future, the deported sect has returned to force their rule on the remaining citizens of earth.

 The Sects

 The demis

 Perhaps a shortened form of demigod.
 Demis are the product of generations of genetic engineering with integrated and non-intrusive cybernetics.
 Demis tend to use a more subtle but no less forceful approach than their cyb cousins.
 Demis focus more on acceptance of ‘whole body reality’ and used the precursor technology to achieve a sort of gestalt-consciousness.
 It is implied that this technology led to great self-understanding and awareness.
 Demis occasionally have draff offspring.
 There are no cybs born to demis.